willstepp/writings/hunger/hunger-notes.md

 Don't be cute or clever in narration.
 Be serious and write about things with authority.
 Do not over-explain.

-A blight that wipes out crops, destroyed the food stores, poisoned the beasts and livestock.
+A blight that wipes out crops, destroyed the food stores, poisoned the game and livestock.

 Notes from Records of the Moravians among the Cherokees: